 Pittsburgh-native Marsi Thrash began volunteering with BTFC following the DIPG brain tumor diagnosis of a neighbor's son.
 She joined the Board of BTFC in 2009 and currently chairs the Patient and Family Services Committee.

 Marsi graduated from La Roche College with a Bachelor's in Journalism and the University of Pittsburgh with an MBA.
 Over the years, Marsi has worked in a variety of health care roles, including lobbyist, policymaker, advocate, government health plans, and oncology medical education.

-She lives in Douglasville, GA with her first-grade son, Jordan.
+She lives in Douglasville, GA with her son, Jordan.
 Marsi enjoys cooking (often with Jordan,) entertaining, updating her food blog, reading, and raising awareness about pediatric cancer.

 Until January 2001, Rick was the only President of the Brain Tumor Foundation for Children (BTFC), which he co-founded in July 1983.
 At the beginning of 2001, he assumed the post of Chairman of the Board where...

 Raised in New York and Boston, Mary has lived in Atlanta since 1984.
 She has worked primarily in the medical field during her career and has served in various capacities at medical facilities including Scottish Rite Children's Hospital, Emory University Department of Medicine, and The Emory Clinic.
 Devoted to the brain tumor cause since 1999, Mary initially provided support to adult patients and families in Atlanta and worked on a special project for the North American Brain Tumor Coalition in 2001.